VisDunneRight/gd_benchmark_sets/notion_data/Benchmark datasets 64e0439269f9497799025562a4087ce1/WebCompute 7a10c41801914e6faa5a6cc1b1ef0b77.md

 Note: Their website also features proofs of the crossing numbers of many of the Rome-Lib graphs.
 Newest version of database specifies non-planar graphs, but older versions do have some planar graphs.
-Origin Notes: The dataset is comprised of instances of graphs uploaded to Crossing Number WebCompute, attributed to  M. Chimani, T. Wiedera. http://crossings.uos.de/cr-proof-system-paper. graph features handled: known crossing number, nonplanar Graph features in papers: generic
+Origin Notes: The dataset is comprised of instances of graphs uploaded to Crossing Number WebCompute, attributed to  M. Chimani, T. Wiedera. http://crossings.uos.de/cr-proof-system-paper. graph features handled: Known crossing number, Nonplanar Graph features in papers: generic
 Origin Paper: An ILP-based Proof System for the Crossing Number Problem (https://www.notion.so/An-ILP-based-Proof-System-for-the-Crossing-Number-Problem-c71817d4f3a44de4943b8ad3980da063?pvs=21)
 Originally found at: https://tcs.uos.de/doku.php?id=research/cr